Environmental groups to sue over offshore drilling tests

 COLUMBIA, S.C.
-(AP) — Environmental groups are suing President Donald Trump’s administration over plans to conduct offshore drilling tests.
+(AP) — Two people with direct knowledge of the situation say environmental groups are going to sue President Donald Trump’s administration over plans to conduct offshore drilling tests.

-A coalition planned to gather Tuesday in Charleston, South Carolina, to announce a federal lawsuit to stop issuance of permits for the use of seismic air guns.
+The individuals told The Associated Press on Monday that the federal lawsuit will aim to stop issuance of permits for the use of seismic air guns.
+They said the lawsuit would be filed by a coalition of environmental groups on Tuesday in a federal court in Charleston, South Carolina.
+The individuals spoke on condition of anonymity because they are not authorized to speak about the suit before it’s filed.

-Trump’s administration has authorized five such permits, which aim to find oil and gas formations deep underneath the Atlantic Ocean floor, from Delaware to central Florida.
-Seismic surveys haven’t been conducted in the region for decades.
+Trump’s administration has authorized five such permits, which aim to find oil and gas formations deep underneath the Atlantic Ocean floor from Delaware to central Florida.

-The blasts are conducted in preparation for potential offshore drilling, which the administration has proposed to expand from the Atlantic to the Arctic and Pacific oceans.
-The five-year plan would open 90 percent of the nation’s offshore reserves to private development.

 Most Read Nation & World Stories